wp-plugins/woocommerce-predictive-search/readme.txt

 Support and access to this plugin documents are available from the [HELP tab](http://a3rev.com/products-page/woocommerce/woocommerce-predictive-search/#help) on the Pro Versions Home page.

 == Changelog ==

+= 1.0.4 - 2012/11/16 =

+* Fixed: Removed Predictive Search filter 'posts_search' from single product page edit page.
+The filter was causing the 'Related Products' Up-Sells and Cross-Sells 'Search for a Product' in the WooCommerce meta not to work at times on both the Lite version and the Pro version.
+* Tweak: Added link to our latest WooCommerce plugin - WooCommerce Widget Product Slideshow to the list of availavle A3 WooCommerce plugins on the Predictive Search admin tab.

 = 1.0.3 - 2012/09/25 =